 #3.
 Tableware & Decorations

-You might also find Tips for First Holy Communion Party at Home useful.
+You May Also Enjoy Tips for First Holy Communion Party at Home

 #4.
 Back Up Plans for Wet Weather!

-It may be the summer, but the weather is not always nice!
-It might be an idea to have a Gazebo or covered area for people, if they will not all fit comfortably in your house just in case the weather turns bad.
+It may be the start of summer, but the weather is not always nice!
+It might be an idea to have a Gazebo or covered area for people, if they will not all fit comfortably in your house, just in case the weather turns bad.

 This allows children and adults to have fun together and helps to create some great memories.